Unidata/netcdf/NUG-gradle/index.md

 ## Use of CDL in this Document

 Throughout the NUG, we will use the [CDL (netCDF Comman Data Language) text notation](cdl.html) to present the content and structure of netCDF datasets for all examples.

-A simple example is shown here
+A simple CDL example is shown here

 ````
 netcdf minimal_example {   // very simple example of CDL notation